velo-by-wix/portfolio-workshop/docs/PRODUCTION.md

 4. **Publish** your site again for these changes to take on the live site.

 :boom: **Hurray!
-You made it to the finish line.
+You've completed the challenge.
 You have now acquired the skills to create your own web application using Velo!** :confetti_ball: